AndreiShenets/simple-bdd/README.md

 # Cucumber-like bdd tests for Universal Windows Applications
-Simple cucumber-like test framework to use for Universal Windows App platform
+Simple cucumber-like test framework to use for Universal Windows App platform (or any other project because of .net standard support)

 The goal of this project is to create some simple BDD framework.
 The reasons:

 1. The SpecFlow team isn't going to support UWP.
 At least now.
 They might in future but I need something for now.
 I didn't find anything usable
-2. Try and learn some features
+2. Try and learn some features and .net standard project
 3. Just for fun

 Unfortunately Microsoft Universal Windows Platform has poor support of unit testing at all.
 There are some restrictions.
 So as result this solution is also going to have restrictions.
 But in any case I'll try to do it in the handiest and usable way.